Excluding a rectangular grid: Preliminaries

 Let $H, G$ be two graphs.
 We say that $H$ is a \emph{minor} of $G$ if $H$ can be obtained from $G$ by successive vertex deletions, edge deletions, edge contractions.
 Equivalently, $H$ is a minor of $G$ if and only if $G$ contains a \emph{model of $H$}, that is a family $(B_x \mid x \in V(H))$ of pairwise disjoint subsets of $V(G)$ such that \begin{enumerate} \item $G\ind{B_x}$ is connected for every $x \in V(H)$, and \item there is an edge in $G$ between $B_x$ and $B_y$ for every $xy \in E(H)$. \end{enumerate} If $H$ is not a minor of $G$, then we say that $G$ is \emph{$H$-minor-free}.

-Given two graphs $G_1,G_2$, a \emph{clique-sum of $G_1$ and $G_2$} is a graph $G$ obtained by choosing a clique $C_1$ in $G_1$, a clique $C_2$ in $G_2$, and a bijection $\phi\colon V(C_1) \to V(C_2)$, and by identifying in the disjoint union of $G_1$ and $G_2$ the vertex $u$ with $\phi(u)$, for every $u \in V(C_1)$, and possibly removing some edges in the resulting clique.
-Given an integer $k$, a \emph{$(<k)$-clique-sum of $G_1$ and $G_2$} is such a graph $G$, with the additional condition $|C_1|=|C_2|<k$.
-The notion of clique-sum behaves well with the minor relation.
-In particular a minor of a clique-sum of $G_1$ and $G_2$ is a clique-sum of a minor of $G_1$ and a minor $G_2$.
+The notion of clique-sum behaves well with respect to the graph minor relation.
+In particular a minor of a clique-sum of $G_1$ and $G_2$ is a clique-sum of a minor of $G_1$ and a minor of $G_2$.
 Moreover, the notion of clique-sum gives the following characterization of treewidth.

 \begin{proposition}[Folklore] The treewidth is the largest graph parameter $\tw$ satisfying \begin{enumerate}[label=(\alph*)] \item $\tw(\emptyset)=-1$, \item $\tw(G) \leq \tw(G-u) + 1$ for every graph $G$ and every $u \in V(G)$, and \item $\tw(G) \leq \max\{\tw(G_1),\tw(G_2)\}$ if $G$ is a clique-sum of $G_1$ and $G_2$. \end{enumerate} \end{proposition}